 I preferred to start my Sri Lanka trip from Kandy, and so directly I left for Kandy by taxi at evening from Bandaranaike International Airport in Colombo.
 If you don’t get the train ticket on the same day, then you might have to stay one or two nights in Colombo.

 Read inside to get the itinerary along with money saving tips and my complete Sri Lanka tour experiences.
-And also don’t forget to read some Sri Lanka travel guidebooks before your trip.
+And also don’t forget to read some travel books on Sri Lanka and carry road trip essentials before your trip.

 Peradeniya Botanic Gardens, ArtLanka Batiks Factory, Kandy Lighthouse, Kandy Lake, Temple of the Tooth, Kandy Cultural Centre